How are new drugs developed and tested?

 Many thousands of new drugs are developed every year.
 Before these can be administered by doctors and hospitals, they must undergo a thorough development and testing process.

-Drug development is a lengthy process, involving several important steps to ensure the drug is effective, safe and beneficial.
+Drug development (also known as pharmaceutical product development) is a lengthy process, involving several important steps to ensure the drug is effective, safe and beneficial.
 It takes several years to develop and test new drugs, and can cost millions, sometimes billions to complete.

 Whilst the drug development process is long and costly, it is essential that new drugs undergo rigorous testing to ensure they are safe and do not pose serious risks.

-Find out more about reducing drug development cost and increasing efficency.
+Find out more about reducing drug development cost and increasing efficiency.

 The drug development process

-New drugs are typically developed and tested through the following process:
+New drugs, or pharmaceutical products, are typically developed and tested through the following process: